Eeveelution/oldsu-stream-server/README.md

 And so far I have to say that the Language (PHP 8.0 Specifically) is very comfortable to use.<br>
 Since PHP 7 Added Type annotations, and PHPDoc existing, it's a fairly comfortable language to use for any project.

+# Requirements
+*   A PHP 8.0 Environment (Tested working on 8.0.3)
+*   Composer for PHP (Tested working on Composer 2)
+*   A MySQL Database (Tested working on MySQL Version 15.1 : MariaDB 10.4.18)

 # Usage
 This server isn't specifically made for running manually, <br>
 because it uses private oldsu!
 SQL queries.
 (Mainly for login) <br>